 Our biodiversity and nature projects

-We are investing in projects connected to the parts of our value chain where we have the biggest environmental impact – raw materials.
-Regenerative agriculture increases soil fertility, biodiversity and nature, soil carbon sequestration, water retention and cleanliness, as well as contributing to community resilience and livelihoods.
+We are investing in projects connected to the parts of our value chain where we have the biggest environmental impact – raw materials

 A collaborative effort

 Halting and reversing the decline in biodiversity and nature needs a collaborative approach.
-Working with partners and through cross-collaboration partners will accelerate change.
+Working with partners and through cross-industry collaboration will accelerate change.
 Here are some of the organisations we work with and how we are taking action together: